cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 Now that we know which files `find_package` looks for and where it looks for them, we can take a peek inside these files.

 As we've mentioned before, because we call `find_package(core_project)`, we expect to find a file `core_projectConfig.cmake` in a subfolder of the folder stored in the `CMAKE_PREFIX_PATH` CMake variable.
-In our case, as our `core_project` was installed into `/tmp/install` folder, we are able to find the file that matches our description in one of its subfolders: `/tmp/install/share/cmake/core_project/core_projectConfig.cmake`.
+In our case, as our `core_project` was installed into `/tmp/install` folder, we can inspect that folder to find the file that matches our description in one of its subfolders: `/tmp/install/share/cmake/core_project/core_projectConfig.cmake`.
 This file is not very large, and its most important part is that it includes another `some_library_export.cmake` CMake file:

 <!--
 `CPP_SKIP_SNIPPET`